Burkhardt, Hans Gustav

 Active in Los Angeles, Calif.

-Biographical/Historical Note: Hans Burkhardt (1904-1994) was a painter, printmaker, educator, and collector from Los Angeles, Calif.
+Biographical/Historical Note: Hans Burkhardt (1904-1994) was a painter, printmaker, educator, and collector from Los Angeles, California.

 This interview is part of the Archives' Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.

 Funding for the digital preservation of this interview was provided by a grant from the Save America's Treasures Program of the National Park Service.

 - A transcript of this interview appears below.